aspose-total/Aspose.Total-Products/total/en/android-java/conversion/pdf-to-fods/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PDF to FODS in Android via Java" h2="Transform PDF to FODS within Android applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+PDF to FODS conversion is a useful feature for Android applications.
+FODS (Flat Open Document Spreadsheet) is an open document format for spreadsheets, charts, and graphical elements.
+It is a popular format for exchanging data between different applications.
+Converting PDF to FODS allows users to view, edit, and analyze data in a spreadsheet format.

+<h2>How Aspose.Total Helps for PDF to FODS Conversion</h2>

-You can integrate PDF to FODS conversion feature within your android applications in two step process.
-Firstly, by using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/) you can covert PDF to XLSX.
-Secondly, you can convert XLSX to FODS by using Powerful Spreadsheet Processing API [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) product family.
+Aspose.Total for Android via Java is a powerful suite of APIs that can be used to integrate PDF to FODS conversion feature within Android applications.
+It consists of two APIs, Aspose.PDF for Android via Java and Aspose.Cells for Android via Java.

+Aspose.PDF for Android via Java is a PDF processing API that can be used to convert PDF documents to XLSX format.
+It provides a wide range of features such as creating, editing, and converting PDF documents.
+It also supports various image formats such as JPEG, PNG, and TIFF.

+Aspose.Cells for Android via Java is a powerful spreadsheet processing API that can be used to convert XLSX to FODS.
+It provides a wide range of features such as creating, editing, and converting spreadsheets.
+It also supports various file formats such as CSV, HTML, and PDF.

+By using Aspose.Total for Android via Java, developers can easily integrate PDF to FODS conversion feature within their Android applications.
+It provides a simple and efficient way to convert PDF documents to FODS format.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}